Differential graded Brauer groups over dg-rings: Notations, conventions, and generalities on differential graded algebras

 is a graded isomorphism (recall the Koszul sign rule).
 Again, two graded-Azumaya algebras $A$ and $B$ are equivalent if there is a faithfully projective graded $R$-module $C_A$ and faithfully projective graded $R$-module $C_B$ such that

-Again, the equivalence classes form a group, the graded Brauer group $\grBr(R)$ with group law the tensor product over $R$.
-Since we do need details on these groups, and since we did not find a treatment of the graded Brauer group for graded algebras over a graded commutative base ring, we develop the theory in more detail in the Appendix~\ref{Appendixsection}.
+Again, the equivalence classes form a group, the graded Brauer group $\grBr(R)$ with group law the tensor product $\widehat\otimes_R$ over $R$.
+The link between $\grBr(R)$ and $\ogrBr(R)$ is the same as the link between the Brauer group and the Brauer-Wall group of an ordinary field.
+If $K$ is concentrated in even degrees only, then a structure result is known.